MoravianCollege/PageBurn/fhirResources.md

 ## Ok

-* [HL7 FHIR Webinar by HL7 FHIR Governance Board Co-Chair and Corepoint Health CTO Dave Shaver](https://www.youtube.com/watch?v=XVif_-ya8I0) - This video gives a high-level overview of FHIR and where it sits within the world of medic data representation.
+* [HL7 FHIR Webinar by HL7 FHIR Governance Board Co-Chair and Corepoint Health CTO Dave Shaver](https://www.youtube.com/watch?v=XVif_-ya8I0) - This video gives a high-level overview of FHIR and where it sits within the world of medical data representation.
 Worthwhile for big picture information, but limited technical details (BJC)

 ##Don’t Bother